Climate Jargon

 Fuel Cell Electric Vehicle (FCEV): Vehicle that uses a fuel cell to run an electric motor

-Fugitive emissions: Greenhouse gas leaks, like natural gas leaking from pipelines
+Fugitive emissions: Leaks of climate pollution, like natural gas leaking from pipelines

 Gigatonnes: One billion metric tons

-Glacier: Dense, long-lived body of ice from unmelted snowfall, that moves downhill under its own weight
+Glacier: Long-lived ice field that slowly moves downhill under its own weight

-Global warming: Rapid increase in worldwide average temperature, starting in 1970
+Global overheating: Rapid increase in worldwide average temperature starting around 1970, also called global warming

-Global Warming Potential (GWP): How much heat a greenhouse gas traps compared to carbon dioxide
+Global Warming Potential (GWP): How much heat a gas traps compared to carbon dioxide

 Gray hydrogen: See Steam methane reforming